Strict linear prices in non-convex European day-ahead electricity markets: The bid cut heuristic and an exact algorithm

-Note that the theorem above only guarantees the existence of shadow prices, but does not guarantee that none of the executed block bids incurs a loss.
+Note that the theorem above only guarantees that the filling condition and the flow price condition can be satisfied in an optimal solution.
+It does not guarantee that none of the executed block bids or flexible bids incurs a loss.

-Suppose now that we have an optimal solution to \qpbidcut\ and the associated shadow prices.
-Then there might be block or flexible bids that incur a loss.
-Thus the solution is not valid for \qpflow.
+Suppose now that we have an optimal solution to \qpbidcut.
+Then we can find prices that satisfy the filling condition and the flow price condition, but there might exist block or flexible bids that incur a loss.
+Thus the solution is not feasible for \qpflow.
 In this case an additional constraint, a so called \emph{bid cut}, is added to the problem.
-This constraint cuts off the invalid bid selection and a class of similar bid selections.
-This process is repeated until a selection is found that is valid for \qpflow{}.
-Shadow prices for a solution to \qpbidcut\ can be computed with the model \qpprice, whereas the bid price constraints need to be relaxed to make \qpprice\ always feasible.
-This can be done for example by introducing positive continuous variables $\lambda_b$ for every executed combinatorial bid $b$ and adding $\lambda_b$ to the left side of the according bid price constraint.
-Then we add all these variables to the objective function, so that they get minimized.
-Now the variable $\lambda_b$ models the loss of the executed combinatorial bid $b$.
+This constraint cuts off the infeasible bid selection and a class of similar bid selections.
+This process is repeated until a selection is found that is feasible for \qpflow{}.
+The feasibility of a selection can be checked with a model that is similar to \qpprice.
+As shown in Theorem \ref{satz:BidCutEigenschaften} the flow price condition \eqref{nb:fpc} and the filling condition \eqref{nb:fillingcondition} can be satisfied.
+The block and flexible bid price condition must be relaxed.
+Instead of choosing unique prices, we are now interested in minimizing the violation of these two conditions.
+Model \eqref{LPPrice} shows these modifications.
+We introduced a positive continuous slack variable $\lambda_b$ for every executed block or flexible bid $b$ and used them to relax the according block or flexible bid price condition.
+Instead of minimizing the squared prices we minimize the sum of these slack variables.
+Now the variable $\lambda_b$ models the loss of the executed block or flexible bid $b$.